AllisonNicoleYT/MockEmail/README.md

 # **MockGmail**
-A web application that is a copy of gmail.com using ReactJS.
+A web application that allows you to view emails and send/delete emails using ReactJS.

 ## ***Table of Contents***
   1. Getting Started with React